About sales channel importing

 Manual imports can only be run for a maximum date range of 30 days.

-1. Go to your Sales Channels page (How do I find my Sales Channels page?)
+1. Go to your Integrations page (How do I find my Integrations page?)

-If an order or expense has been manually removed from Craftybase and a manual import is run for the date range containing the removed order or expense, the order / expense will be recreated and will be required to be manually removed once again.
+If an order or purchase has been manually removed from Craftybase and a manual import is run for the date range containing the removed order or purchase, the order/purchase will be recreated and must be manually removed once again.

 Product matching

-Products found on the sales channel will attempt to be matched with an existing product in Craftybase using the SKU.
-If a match on SKU is not found, the importer will next attempt to find a product with the same title.
+Products found within an integration will attempt to be matched with an existing product in Craftybase using the SKU.
+If a match on SKU is not found, the importer will next try to find a product with the same title.

 If a product in Craftybase is found, the newly imported product will be merged automatically with the found product.